-Important information regarding the ingredients of this medicine
+Important information regarding the excipients of this medicine

-Parahydroxybenzoates: This medicine contains Methyl parahydroxybenzoate (E218) and Propyl parahydroxybenzoate (E216), may cause allergic reactions (possibly delayed).
+Methyl and propyl parahydroxybenzoate: This medicine contains excipients methyl parahydroxybenzoate (E218) and propyl parahydroxybenzoate (E216), which may cause allergic reactions (possibly delayed).

 Sodium: This medicine contains less than 1 mmol sodium (23 mg) per capsule , that is to say essentially 'sodium-free'.